Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Hodge theory of simplicial varieties

-We recollect some amounts of the Deligne's Hodge theory \cite{TheoriedeHodge2}\cite{TheoriedeHodge} that are used in the main part of the paper.
-We mainly follows the logistics in \cite{ElzeinHodge}.
-We only deal with the coefficient $\Q$ and $\C$ for simplicity.
+We recollect some aspects of Deligne's Hodge theory \cite{TheoriedeHodge2}\cite{TheoriedeHodge} that are used in the main part of the paper.
+We mainly follow the framework in \cite{ElzeinHodge}.
+We only deal with the coefficients $\Q$ and $\C$ for simplicity.